corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/api/application/messaging.md

 section_menu: corda-5-beta
 ---

 The `messaging` package provides services and types for creating and working with peer-to-peer sessions.
-The `FlowMessaging` service allows you to create new sessions with counterparties.
-Once created, a `FlowSession` can be used to send and receive messages from a peer.
+The <a href="../../../../../../api-ref/corda/5.0-beta/kotlin/application/net.corda.v5.application.messaging/-flow-messaging/index.html" target="_blank">`FlowMessaging`</a> service allows you to create new sessions with counterparties.
+Once created, a <a href="../../../../../../api-ref/corda/5.0-beta/kotlin/application/net.corda.v5.application.messaging/-flow-session/index.html" target="_blank">`FlowSession`</a> can be used to send and receive messages from a peer.

 Corda creates a `FlowSession` instance for a flow created via a peer-to-peer message (one implementing `ResponderFlow` in the `flows` package) for communication with the peer that initiated the flow.